 - you have been notified to self-isolate by NHS Test and Trace, (or via the NHS COVID-19 app and you have subsequently registered with NHS Test and Trace) and you have an 8 character NHS Test and Trace Account ID number OR you are the parent or guardian of a child or young person that has been told to self-isolate - see more below

 - you (or your child) comply with the NHS test and Trace notification to self-isolate

 - you are employed or self-employed

-- you are not able to work from home, AND you will lose income as a result of having to stay at home and self-isolate
+- you are not able to work from home, AND you will lose income as a result of having to stay at home

 - you are receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit, or Pension Credit